-WP 14.2 A goal may be scored from anywhere within the field of play; except that the goal keeper shall not be permitted to go or touch the ball beyond the half distance line.
+WP 15.2 A goal may be scored from anywhere within the field of play.

 (a) a penalty throw;